 Impact of the 1992 Indian Stock Market Scam

-The far-reaching impact of the 1992 Indian stock market scam changed the financial landscape of India.
+The far-reaching implications of the 1992 Indian stock market scam changed India’s financial landscape.
 Below, we have listed some of the key aspects of the scam’s impact:

-• Investor Losses: Individual investors, institutional investors, and financial institutions were all subjected to substantial financial losses owing to the scam.
-Several unsuspecting investors suffered significant setbacks due to the plummeting stock prices, which diminished their wealth and undermined their confidence in the market.
+- Investor Losses: The scam caused substantial financial losses to individual investors, institutional investors, and financial institutions.
+Several unsuspecting investors suffered significant setbacks due to plummeting stock prices, which diminished their wealth and undermined their confidence in the market.
 To this day, the scam serves as a stark reminder of the risks of unchecked speculation and market manipulation.

-• Transparency and Accountability: The scam highlighted the need for increased transparency and accountability in the financial system.
+- Transparency and Accountability: The scam highlighted the need for increased transparency and accountability in the financial system.
 It led to reforms that aim to improve corporate governance practices, enhance financial disclosures, and increase transparency in stock market transactions.
-The focus shifted toward fostering a culture of responsible and ethical behavior among market participants.
+The focus shifted toward fostering a culture of responsible and ethical behaviour among market participants.

 Conclusion